naistangz/Technical_Training/docs/Week2_SQL/sql.md

 - SQL operates through simple, declarative statements.
 This keeps data accurate and secure, and it helps maintain the integrity of databases, regardless of size.

 **What is a database?**
 - An organised repository of data in order to efficiently retrieve data
+- It is help in a computer
 ---
 ## List of common SQL Commands ##